 Related Blog: 4 Benefits of Walking Daily for Seniors

 Here are the four most common health concerns that seniors should look out for:

 Heart disease is one of the leading killer diseases affecting most adults aged 65 and above.
 Sadly, this disease can also lead to other health problems like high blood pressure and stroke.
-As per CDC, almost half of Americans live with risk factors that can increase their possibility for heart diseases, like smoking, unhealthy cholesterol levels, and high blood pressure.
+As per CDC, almost half of Americans live with risk factors that can increase the possibility of heart diseases, like smoking, unhealthy cholesterol levels, and high blood pressure.

 Seniors need to ensure that they eat well, stay active, have a good night's rest, and manage high blood pressure, among other conditions.
 Eating well means maintaining a balanced and healthy diet that will allow seniors to keep a healthy weight.

 Although there are different kinds of arthritis, osteoarthritis is the most common among seniors.
-Older adults, mostly aged 60 and above with this disease, have joint pains and limitation of motion.
-Osteoarthritis mostly affects weight-bearing joints, and it's mostly associated with breaks down or wearing away of the joints.
+Older adults, mostly aged 60 and above with this disease, have joint pains and limitations of motion.
+Osteoarthritis mostly affects weight-bearing joints, and it's mostly associated with breaking down or wearing away of the joints.

 Therapy is recommended for seniors with osteoarthritis to reduce pain and its impact on the quality of life.
 Joint care, weight control, surgery, medicine, rest, and some exercises are effective treatment options that relieve pain and disability.

 Statistics from CDC show that cancer is the second leading cause of death among seniors above 65 years, with 2020 registering up to 602,350 deaths.
 The most effective way of detecting cancer in its early stages is through regular screening such as colonoscopies, skin checks, and mammograms.
 This way, you have a higher chance of treating cancer.